 Other types of drugs that directly alter the immune system (called immunomodulators) are sometimes used for people with severe asthma, but most people do not need immunomodulators.

 Short-acting beta-adrenergic drugs are usually the best drugs for relieving asthma attacks.
 They also are used to prevent exercise-induced asthma.
 These drugs are referred to as bronchodilators because they stimulate beta-adrenergic receptors to widen (dilate) the airways.
 Bronchodilators that act on all beta-adrenergic receptors throughout the body (such as epinephrine) cause side effects such as rapid heartbeat, restlessness, headache, and muscle tremors.
-Bronchodilators (such as albuterol) that act mainly on beta2-adrenergic receptors, which are found primarily on cells in the lungs, have less effect on other organs and thus cause fewer side effects.
+Bronchodilators (such as albuterol) that act mainly on beta-2-adrenergic receptors, which are found primarily on cells in the lungs, have less effect on other organs and thus cause fewer side effects.
 Most short-acting beta-adrenergic drugs, especially the inhaled ones, act within minutes, but the effects last only 2 to 6 hours.

 Quick medical attention should be sought when a person who has asthma feels the need to use more of a beta-adrenergic drug than is recommended.
 The need for extra use, particularly continuous use, indicates worsening bronchoconstriction, which can be dangerous, possibly risking even respiratory failure and death.

 Long-acting beta-adrenergic drugs are available, but they are used to prevent rather than to treat asthma attacks.
 Long-acting beta-adrenergic drugs are effective for about 12 hours, so people usually need two doses per day.
-The ultra–long-acting beta-adrenergic drugs are effective for 24 hours, so people need only one dose per day.

 The long-acting beta-adrenergic drugs are not used alone because people using only long-acting beta-adrenergic drugs may have a slightly higher risk of death.
 Thus, doctors always give them together with inhaled corticosteroids.